Life insurance mitigates financial risks when the insured person dies. It’s actually a very straightforward concept.

 So the difference in term insurance and permanent life insurance is not really that one (term) is temporary and the other (whole life or universal life) is permanent.
 The difference is that whole life, or universal life, builds cash value and term doesn’t.

-Not to get too far into the weeds, there are different types of term insurance policies that are used for various reasons, but in most cases, the differences are based on the length of “guaranteed” coverage and any riders added to the policy.
+Not to get too far into the weeds, but there are different types of term insurance policies that are used for various reasons.
+In most cases, the differences are based on the length of “guaranteed” coverage and any riders added to the policy.